-The summer season is almost upon us!
-Whether you fit into the category of jetting off to warmer climes for a well earned holiday, or settling into that comfy spot on the sofa for EURO football season, no doubt both scenarios will involve alcohol.
-In a culture where celebrations are often fuelled by alcohol, the summer months will leave many of us searching for a hangover cure to erase the negative effects of the previous night.
+In a culture where celebrations are often fuelled by alcohol, many of us will be searching for a hangover cure to erase the negative effects of the previous night.

 Caffeine is thought to raise energy levels while paracetamol relieves aches and pains.
-However, researchers at Temple University in Philadelphia have revealed that black coffee can worsen a hangover, while scientists at the University of Washington believe that taking paracetmaol as well can be deadly, as caffeine triples the amount of a toxic by-product created when paracetamol is broken down.
+However, researchers at Temple University in Philadelphia have revealed that black coffee can worsen a hangover.
+While scientists at the University of Washington believe that taking paracetamol as well can be deadly, as caffeine triples the amount of a toxic by-product created when paracetamol is broken down.
 This toxicity is the same substance responsible for liver damage when alcohol and paracetamol react together.

-Available as a tablet or in liquid form, this is an abstract from the milk thistle plant and it is believed its properties aid the body in metabolising alcohol more quickly.
-Some studies have shown that silybin and silymarin, found in the plant, protect the liver from toxins as well as boasting the benefits of antioxidant and anti-inflammatory properties.
+Available as a tablet or in liquid form.
+This is an abstract from the milk thistle plant.
+It is believed its properties aid the body in metabolising alcohol more quickly.
+Some studies have shown that silybin and silymarin, found in the plant, protect the liver from toxins.
+They also boast the benefits of antioxidant and anti-inflammatory properties.
 However, most of the studies surrounding this were carried out on alcoholics so there is really no proof of its effect in preventing or curing a hangover.

-One our favouites by far, and one of the most widely recognised hangover prevent/cure techniques, drinking water with alcohol and before bed is believed to reduce the effects of a hangover by diluting some of the nasty by-products of alcohol.
+One our favourites by far, and one of the most widely recognised hangover prevent/cure techniques, drinking water with alcohol.
+One pint before bed is believed to reduce the effects of a hangover by diluting some of the nasty by-products of alcohol.

-The hangover choice for many, tradition dictates that bread soaks up alcohol from the night before, alleviating the effects of a hangover, and in fact, a study at Newcastle University’s Centre for Life has indeed confirmed that a bacon sandwich can offer relief.
+The hangover choice for many.
+This tradition dictates that bread soaks up alcohol from the night before, alleviating the effects of a hangover.
+In fact, a study at Newcastle University’s Centre for Life has indeed confirmed that a bacon sandwich can offer relief.
 Rather than bread ‘soaking up’ the alcohol, it’s the carbohydrate laden effects which boost blood sugar levels, speeding up the body’s metabolism and the process at which the body gets rid of alcohol.
 Furthermore, rich in protein and amino acids, bacon reverses the effects of alcohol in depleting brain neurotransmitters.
-But be careful, as the saltiness may get you later.
+But be careful, and stay hydrated as the saltiness may get you later.